matt-filion/s3-db/README.md

-# TODO
-1. Add Unit tests Spec
-1. Docs for configurations
-1. Docs for extending validation.
-1. Docs for extending serialization
-1. Docs for ID generator
-1. Docs for isModified and collission detection.

 # Document DB API for AWS S3

 [AWS S3](https://aws.amazon.com/s3) is incredibly cheap, has 2 9's of availability, 12 9s of resiliency, triggers via [AWS Lambda](https://aws.amazon.com/lambda/), cross region replication, versioning and pretty decent [Performance](./docs/Performance.md).
 Its a pretty compelling database solution for a lot of scenarios.
 A few other people agree, see [Pet Warden's blog](https://petewarden.com/2010/10/01/how-i-ended-up-using-s3-as-my-database/) and [this interesting solution](http://www.s3nosql.com.s3.amazonaws.com/infinitedata.html).